Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Discussions

 We do not find any evidence for a high-energy tail, typically associated with Comptonization by non-thermal scattering electrons in the corona, up to 78 keV.
 It is worth mentioning here that \cite{Liu2024arXiv240603834L} attributed the excess above $40$ keV observed in the LHS to the presence of a high-energy tail extending beyond the thermal Comptonization component.
-Moreover, \cite{Peng2024ApJ...960L..17P} also suggested the excess above $40$ keV in the NuSTAR and Insight-HXMT spectral data taken in the transitioning period of the source towards the HIMS arises due to the presence of a hard X-ray tail coming from either a relativistic jet or from the base/corona below a slowly moving jet.
+Moreover, \cite{Peng2024ApJ...960L..17P} also suggested that the excess above $40$ keV in the NuSTAR and Insight-HXMT spectral data taken in the transitioning period of the source towards the HIMS arises due to the presence of a hard X-ray tail coming from either a relativistic jet or from the base/corona below a slowly moving jet.
 The authors used a single Comptonizing region and a cutoff power-law model to account for the hard X-ray tail.
-However, a similar upward trend above $\sim50$ keV (see Figure~\ref{fig:residual_plots}), observed in this work, is well reproduced by adopting a model that includes two thermal Comptonizing regions.
+However, a similar upward trend above $\sim50$ keV (see Figure~\ref{fig:residual_plots}) observed in this work is well reproduced by a model that includes two thermal Comptonizing regions.

 Results from the reflection modeling suggest that the inner edge of the accretion disk is truncated well away from the ISCO.
-Although we are able to place a lower bound on the inner disk radius ($R_{\rm in}$), this parameter remains relatively insensitive to the specific choice of the continuum model, preventing a definitive constraint on the degree of truncation.
-The lack of a prominent reflection hump makes it difficult to robustly estimate $R_{\rm in}$ through reflection spectroscopy.
+Although we can place a lower bound on the inner disk radius ($R_{\rm in}$), this parameter remains relatively insensitive to the specific choice of the continuum model, preventing a definitive constraint on the degree of truncation.
+The absence of a prominent reflection hump makes it difficult to reliably estimate $R_{\rm in}$ using reflection spectroscopy.
 However, an independent measurement of $R_{\rm in} \sim 29$--$35~r_{\rm {g}}$ obtained from modeling the disk continuum also supports the scenario of a truncated accretion disk in the HIMS.